 Elliot S. Berke serves as Managing Partner of Berke Farah LLP.
 Prior to founding Berke Farah LLP, Elliot served as a partner and as practice group co-chair at McGuireWoods LLP.
 He has been named by Chambers USA as a "Nationwide Best Lawyer" and by Washingtonian as one of "Washington's Best Lawyers."
 His diverse client base consists of federal and state elected and appointed officials, campaign committees, political parties, PACs, corporations, small businesses, trade associations, lobbying firms, public relations firms, nonprofits and individuals.
-He represents clients before congressional ethics and oversight committees, the FEC, the DOJ, and other and federal and state departments and agencies.
+He represents clients before congressional ethics and oversight committees, the FEC, the DOJ, Inspectors General, and other and federal and state departments and agencies.
 He has represented presidential appointees on their confirmation over three Administrations.
-He has represented the top four leadership positions in the U.S. House of Representatives – Speaker, Majority Leader, Majority Whip, and Conference Chair – as either in-house or outside counsel, and currently serves as outside counsel for Majority Leader Kevin McCarthy and Conference Chair Liz Cheney.
+He has represented the top four leadership positions in the U.S. House of Representatives – Speaker, Majority Leader, Majority Whip, and Conference Chair – as either in-house or outside counsel, and currently serves as outside counsel for Republican Leader Kevin McCarthy and Conference Chair Liz Cheney.
 He currently serves as a Special Assistant Attorney General for the State of Georgia (and served as a Special Assistant Attorney General for the State of Oregon 2014-2016).
 He has run election day war rooms for presidential and gubernatorial candidates.
-He is a frequent speaker on political law, and regularly conducts the ethics training for the Congressional Institute's Members of Congress and Chief of Staff retreats sponsored by the Congressional Institute, where he serves as its outside counsel.
+He is a frequent speaker on political law, and regularly conducts the ethics training for the Members of Congress and Chief of Staff retreats sponsored by the Congressional Institute, where he serves as its outside counsel.
 He serves as General Counsel & Senior Advisor to the Jack Kemp Foundation.
 His commentary has appeared in media outlets including Fox's Special Report w/Bret Baier and Tucker Carlson Tonight, NBC Nightly News, the Wall Street Journal, the New York Times, USAToday, Politico and the Washington Post.

 Prior to entering private practice full time, Elliot served as the General Counsel of Barbour, Griffith & Rogers, a Fortune rated top government relations firm.
 As the firm's chief legal advisor, he oversaw compliance with federal and state laws, workplace legal issues, and worked with outside counsels on litigation in federal court.

 Elliot’s ethics and compliance experience on Capitol Hill was preceded by similar experience within the executive branch.
 As special counsel to the Department of Housing and Urban Development (HUD), he oversaw complex and sensitive legal issues for the department.
 He also advised the Office of the Secretary on questions of ethics, including scheduling issues and FOIA requests.
 Prior to his service at HUD, he served as a senior associate independent counsel on the Whitewater and Lewinsky federal criminal investigations and worked on multiple grand jury investigations and plea agreements.
 Elliot began his legal career as an investigative counsel for Senate Permanent Subcommittee on Investigations and the House Committee on Government Reform and Oversight.

 Law, Politics & Entertainment

 Elliot is also well versed in the intersection of law, politics and entertainment.
-He has provided counsel and helped produce charity events featuring Robert Duvall, Maya Angelou, Jeff Bridges, Trace Adkins, Kid Rock, Journey, Lynyrd Skynyrd, LA super group Royal Machines, The Who's Roger Daltrey, ZZ Top's Billy F Gibbons, The Alarm's Mike Peters, Big & Rich, Vanilla Fudge, and Buck Dharma.
+He has provided counsel and helped produce charity events featuring Robert Duvall, Maya Angelou, Jeff Bridges, George Lazenby, Trace Adkins, Kid Rock, Journey, Lynyrd Skynyrd, LA super group Royal Machines, The Who's Roger Daltrey, ZZ Top's Billy F Gibbons, The Alarm's Mike Peters, Big & Rich, Vanilla Fudge, and Buck Dharma.
 He is outside counsel to VetsAid, a veteran's charity founded by Joe Walsh, which to date has raised over $1 million for veterans’ causes.
-He is also a partner in Across the Aisle Entertainment, LLC (www.ata-entertainment.com) and has consulted on feature and documentary film projects, and serves as Executive Producer of the award winning documentary feature The Man in the Camo Jacket (www.maninthecamojacket.com).
+He is also a partner in Across the Aisle Entertainment, LLC (www.ata-entertainment.com) and has consulted on feature and documentary film projects, and was Executive Producer of the award winning documentary feature The Man in the Camo Jacket (www.maninthecamojacket.com) and its soundtrack.
 A perpetual student of history, he played an instrumental role in the dedication of a bust of Winston Churchill in the U.S. Capitol in 2013, and served on the executive committee for A Celebration of Freedom: 25 Years of Democracy – A Salute to Vaclav Havel, a three day series of events in 2014 that included the dedication of a bust of Havel in the U.S. Capitol chaired by Presidents George H.W.
 Bush, Bill Clinton, and George W. Bush.